- Off road parking

 Two double bedrooms.
 Bathroom with bath, shower over, basin and WC.
 Open plan living area with well-equipped fitted kitchen, dining area and sitting area.

 Gas central heating.
-Electric oven, halogen hob, microwave, fridge, washer/dryer, dishwasher, LCD TV with Freeview, DVD, CD/radio, library of DVDs and games.
+Electric oven, halogen hob, microwave, fridge, washer/dryer, dishwasher, TV with Freeview, DVD, CD/radio, library of DVDs and games.
 All fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 2 cars.
 Lawned rear garden, front and rear patio areas with furniture and BBQ.
 Sorry, no pets and no smoking.
 Shop, pub and beach 5 mins walk.
 Note: There is an access path leading to other cottages in the terrace that runs between the cottage and garden at the rear.
 Note: Anglesey Sailing Weeks commencing 01st, 08th, 15th and 22nd August 2015 are charged at £750.

 About the location